Published: August 2022

 UK

-In the UK it is mandatory for the largest listed businesses to disclose climate-related risks and opportunities in line with TCFD recommendations.
-Companies also need to report on their energy use and carbon emissions under the government’s policy on Streamlined Energy and Carbon Reporting (SECR).
+In the UK it is mandatory for the largest UK-registered businesses to disclose climate-related risks and opportunities in line with TCFD recommendations.
+Listed companies are expected to report in line with the TCFD’s guidance on transition plans from 2023.
+Companies also need to report on their energy use and carbon emissions under the government's policy on Streamlined Energy and Carbon Reporting (SECR).
 The UK has indicated it is likely to mandate the ISSB’s new sustainability and climate-related disclosure standards due to be issued by the end of 2022.

 EU